-(Expressed in thousands)

-Beginning balance, January 1, 2020 upon adoption of ASU 2016-13 \$ 3,673
+(1) Beginning balance on January 1, 2020 upon adoption of ASU 2016-13

-Additions 235

-Ending balance, March 31, 2020 \$ 3,908

 4. Leases

 In the first quarter of 2019, the Company adopted ASU 2016-02, "Leases".
 The ASU requires the recognition of a right-of-use asset and lease liability on the condensed consolidated balance sheet by lessees for those leases classified as operating leases under previous guidance.
 The Company elected the modified retrospective method which did not result in a cumulative-effect adjustment at the date of adoption.